mdang/ga-lessons/js-testing/README.md

   * Deploy with confidence.
 Companies like uShip can have developers contribute to production code on day 1 with confidence
   * For large systems, it's nearly impossible for any single developer/team to know how all the pieces fit together.
 [Blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
 We need testing to ensure one team doesn't break something else from another team
   * Automate testing with CI
+- Why does everyone not write tests and do TDD?
+  * Clients often don't want to pay for it if being billed hourly.
+"Oh, you wouldn't just do the job right the first time?"
+  * Promotional websites that don't last too long
+  * Startup who is unsure about product and testing waters

 - **Unit Testing**